 - $94.0 million as of February 27, 2020

-Most, although not all, of the dollar amounts in the HSR rules will be adjusted upward based upon the threshold indexing discussed above.
+Most, although not all, of the dollar amounts in the HSR rules will be adjusted downward based upon the threshold indexing discussed above.
 It remains important for parties to be very careful in determining if a threshold is met given that the process can be very complex, the rules are highly technical, and failure to comply with HSR can result in significant civil penalties.
-Incidentally, the maximum civil penalty was recently increased to up to $43,280 for each day of noncompliance.
+Incidentally, the maximum civil penalty was recently increased to up to $43,792 for each day of noncompliance.
 Because this civil penalty is pegged to inflation rather than changes in gross national product, the civil penalty increased even though the HSR thresholds themselves declined.

 Interlocking Directorates Thresholds